Access OJJDP's policy guidance addressing the needs of girls at risk of entering or already involved in the juvenile justice system.

-OJJDP works to prevent gang involvement, girls' delinquency, and underage drinking.
+OJJDP works to prevent youth violence, gang involvement, and girls at risk.

 OJJDP assists victims of child abduction and commercial sexual exploitation.